-Have you been on a trip lately and seen someone at the airport who just looked so pulled together?
-Do you wonder how she does it?
-As a business etiquette training expert, I am often asked about a style or an image for a professional.
+Have you been on a trip lately and noticed someone at the airport who looked very pulled together?
+Did you wonder how she did it?

-Often we forget that our style travels with us 24/7.
-Yes, it is possible to travel and be comfortable, stylish and professionally appropriate all at the same time but how and what exactly do you wear?
+We often forget that our style travels with us 24/7.
+Yes, it is possible to travel and be comfortable, stylish, and professional all at the same time, but how and what exactly do you wear?

-Here are my tips for traveling light and in style:
+Here are some tips for traveling light and in style.

-A small black handbag: My other great find is a “passport purse on a chain.”
-I love to use this when I travel.
-It’s large enough to carry my iPhone, credit cards, drivers license and lipstick.
-I can easily fit it into my tote and qualify for the “two personal items” airplane requirement.
-(Cross-body purse: Tory Burch)
+A small black handbag: A great find is a passport purse on a chain.
+It’s large enough to carry an iPhone, credit cards, a driver’s license, and lipstick.
+It can easily fit into a tote and qualify for the “two personal items” airplane requirement.

-Comfortable, good looking suede flats or wedges.
-Suede is your friend when it comes to comfortable shoes.
+Comfortable, good-looking suede flats or wedges: Suede is your friend when it comes to comfortable shoes.
 The good news is these days it is perfectly acceptable to wear suede all year long so you can invest in a pair and it won’t be just seasonal.
-(Grey suede wedges: Via Spaga)

-Use a tote for your carry on: Ladies, leave the back pack at home with your children and instead pack up your things in a pretty tote bag.
-Totes are practical and age appropriate.
-For a polished, corporate look, go for one that is made of leather and is large enough for your laptop or iPad, travel pillow and plane snacks but fits under the seat.
-This tote by Graf and Lanz is on the top of my desire list.
+Use a tote for your carry-on: Ladies, leave the backpack at home with your children and instead pack up your things in a pretty tote bag.
+Totes are practical and age-appropriate.
+For a polished, corporate look, go for one that is made of leather and is large enough for your laptop or iPad, travel pillow, and plane snacks but fits under the seat.

-Here is a recap on what I do to get prepared for a trip:
+Here is a recap of what to do to get prepared for a trip:

 Are there items in your closet that you would like to take on your travels that need to be altered or dry cleaned?